Janus-Pro-R1: Advancing Collaborative Visual Comprehension and Generation via Reinforcement Learning: Experiments

 \subsection{Introspective Text-to-Image Generation}

-\paragraph{Automated Metric Evaluation.} To evaluate the capabilities of introspective image synthesis, we first conduct an automated metric evaluation on 3 text-to-image benchmarks: GenEval~\cite{ghosh2023geneval}, T2I-CompBench~\cite{huang2023t2i}, and DPG-Bench~\cite{hu2024ella}.
+\paragraph{Automated Metric Evaluation.} We first conduct an automated metric evaluation on 3 text-to-image benchmarks: GenEval~\cite{ghosh2023geneval}, T2I-CompBench~\cite{huang2023t2i}, and DPG-Bench~\cite{hu2024ella}.
 The comparison results against both diffusion-based and MLLM-based methods, as well as methods incorporating CoT into image generation, are presented in Table~\ref{tab:t2i}.
 We have the following observations:

 \textbf{(1)} In most settings, our model surpasses other diffusion-based and MLLM-based baselines, achieving SOTA performance.
 For example, for GenEval, the overall performance of Janus-Pro-R1 even outperforms GPT-4o.
 This highlights that our model facilitates better vision-text alignment via unlocking the aha moment. \textbf{(2)} Compared to baselines also proposing to incorporate CoT into text-to-image generation, our method achieves superior performance, e.g., consistently outperforming concurrent work T2I-R1 on T2i-Compbench.
 This highlights the effectiveness of our approach in activating the true CoT for visual generation. \textbf{(3)} Compared to the backbone model Janus-Pro-7B, our method achieves performance improvements of 7.5\% on Geneval, 47.0\% on T2i-Compbench, and 1.7\% on DPG-bench, respectively, which underscores the effectiveness of our approach. \textbf{(4)} Without activating the Aha moments and directly outputting the initial generated image, performance on the three benchmarks drops significantly, while it remains higher than that of Janus-Pro-7B, which indicates that the introspection mechanism effectively improves the image quality and the training also enhances the first-round image generation.